vivi-hoang/etchasketch/README.md

 # etchasketch
-Etch-a-sketch mini-project for The Odin Project using HTML, CSS and Javascript
+Etch-a-sketch using HTML, CSS and Javascript